How to Deal With

 Understanding psychological projection in relationships, either in the form of simple projection or projective identification, is only useful to the degree that it helps you get more of what you want.
-If all you do is pin a label on your partner or yourself the result most likely is more harmful than helpful.
-If it helps you be more understanding and making your relationship a safe place to be, then it's good.
+If all you do is pin a label on your partner or yourself, the result most likely will be more harmful than helpful.

-When you experience projection in a relationship it can be very confusing.
+When you experience projection in your relationship it is very confusing.

 themselves that they don't even know they have because they don't want

 to have them and seeing them in their partner without being aware they are doing it, . . . the result is